Adaptive Group Robust Ensemble Knowledge Distillation: Experimental Results

-\paragraph{Baselines} In addition to the standard training process using the one-hot class label for training each teacher model (Section ~\ref{sec:background}), we consider other ensemble knowledge distillation methods aiming to improve the student's performance.
+\paragraph{Baselines.} In addition to the standard training process using the one-hot class label for training each teacher model (Section ~\ref{sec:background}), we consider other ensemble knowledge distillation methods aiming to improve the student's performance.
 In particular, we consider the following baseline:

-\begin{itemize} \item \textbf{Deep Ensemble}: This baseline corresponds to deep ensembling using a majority voting scheme of models with the same capacity as the student model.
-In particular, given a set of models, the predicted class label represents the class that received the most votes for models in the ensemble. \item \textbf{KD with averaged teachers outputs} (\AVER)~\citep{you2017learning}: Here, we perform standard knowledge distillation following equation~\ref{eq:ens_KD} by minimizing the \KL loss between the student's softmax output and the averaged softened outputs (dark knowledge) from teachers. \item \textbf{Random}~\citep{fukuda2017efficient}: During each mini-batch training, this method randomly selects a teacher model from the ensemble to train the student model. ~\cite{fukuda2017efficient} referred to this technique as \textit{switched-training} as the weights of the student model are updated by switching across teacher labels at the minibatch level. \item \textbf{\AEKD}~\citep{du2020agree}: This method is an adaptive ensembling distillation technique closest to ours.
-However, the method postulates that when teachers have conflicting gradient directions, a multi-objective optimization problem is solved to select the gradient direction (teachers) that satisfies most of the teachers in the ensemble. \end{itemize}
+\begin{itemize} {\tNEq \item \textbf{Deep Ensemble} (Deep Ens.): This baseline corresponds to deep ensembling using a majority voting scheme of models with the same capacity as the student model.
+In particular, given a set of models, the predicted class label represents the class that received the most votes for models in the ensemble. \item \textbf{One-hot}: A student model trained with ground truth labels without knowledge distillation. \item \textbf{Random}~\citep{fukuda2017efficient}: During each mini-batch training, this method randomly selects a teacher model from the ensemble to train the student model. ~\citet{fukuda2017efficient} referred to this technique as \textit{switched-training} as the weights of the student model are updated by switching across teacher labels at the minibatch level. \item \textbf{\AVER} (KD with averaged teachers' outputs~\citep{you2017learning}): Here, we perform standard knowledge distillation following equation~\ref{eq:ens_KD} by minimizing the \KL loss between the student's softmax output and the averaged softened outputs (dark knowledge) from teachers. \item \textbf{\AEKD}~\citep{du2020agree}: This method is an adaptive ensembling distillation technique closest to ours.
+However, the method postulates that when teachers have conflicting gradient directions, a multi-objective optimization problem is solved to select the gradient direction (teachers) that satisfies most of the teachers in the ensemble. } \end{itemize}